KKhaghani/EyesUp/README.md

 # Eyes Up
 Eyes Up is a mobile app that generates predictions for users based on personality settings and observations of the celestial bodies.
 In a word, astrology.

+Our business model is relatively open.
+We invite collaborators to contribute to Eyes Up, which is why we've settled on the MIT license.
+We chose a license that was simple to read and understand and that would follow any distributive works.
+The MIT license is not a copyleft license, so distributed versions of Eyes Up could be relicensed as proprietary works.
+But Eyes Up is about collaboration, not competition.
+In fact, our business model relies on it: upgrading to a Premium Eyes Up account lets you add other Premium members and updates your predictions accordingly.
+Want to know what happens when a Taurus walks into your life in late April?
+Purchase the Eyes Up Premium seasonal membership plan!